Coatham Pier

 Coatham Pier or Victoria Pier, Coatham, was a pleasure pier built on Newcomen Terrace in the Coatham area of Redcar on the north-east Yorkshire coast.

 Planning and design

 In 1870 a pier for Coatham was proposed.
 After much discussion the decision was made to place the pier on Newcomen Terrace at the end of Newcomen Street – renamed Station Road in 1935.

-On 22 September 1870 the Coatham Victoria Pier Company was registered and days later an Act of Parliament was obtained to construct the pier.
+On 22 September 1870 the Coatham Victoria Pier Company was registered and the following year the Coatham Victoria Pier Order 1871 was obtained to construct the pier.
 The pier was planned to be 2250 ft long with two pavilions and two tollbooth kiosks.
 One pavilion located midway along was for orchestral music and the other, east of the entrance was to house a roller skating rink.

 Construction, damage and opening

 Work on Coatham pier started in 1871.

 The pier was partially opened to the public from July 1872.

 During a storm on 8 December 1874, before construction was complete, two ships collided with the pier – the schooner Griffin of Southampton and the schooner Corrymbus of Dundee causing two breaches in the pier, cutting it in three.

 The Griffin with a crew of seven was carrying a cargo of oak in a heavy north easterly storm when in driving rain and high seas the crew failed to see the end of the incomplete pier and collided with it at about 4 am on the 9th.

 The crew escaped by climbing onto the pier.

 The ship then swung round in the gale and went through the pier broadside on and beached a mile up Coatham Sands.

 In the same storm the Corrymbus was driven through the pier between the pavilions then grounded a mile and a half up Coatham Sands.

 The crew came ashore when the tide receded.

 That night a total of four vessels came ashore on that stretch of coast but due to the actions of the rocket men, lifeboat and coastguard there were no deaths.

 Due to high repair costs the decision was made to reduce the planned pier length by 200 ft and build to a length of 1800 ft.

 The pier was complete by 1875 opening that year.